Scooter Saga, Part IV

 Rear view of an SYM MMBCU scooter.

-Despite the prominent exhaust, it has the highest-possible efficiency rating for a petrol motorcycle.
+Despite the prominent exhaust, it has the highest-possible efficiency rating for a non-electric motorcycle.

 Close-up of the digital dashboard on the SYM MMBCU scooter.
 It shows 26km on the odometer, a time of 17:36, and a full tank of fuel.